 Lithium-ion battery inspection

-In recent years, the demand for lithium-ion batteries (LiB) has been increasing due to the rapid spread of HVs, PHEVs, and BEVs against the backdrop of environmental considerations toward the realization of carbon neutrality.
-On the other hand, there have been accidents of heat generation and ignition caused by LiBs, and efforts are being made to improve the safety of LiBs by conducting inspections not only of finished products but also of raw materials and manufacturing processes.
+In recent years, the demand for lithium-ion batteries (LiB) has been increasing due to the rapid spread of HVs, PHEVs, and BEVs against the backdrop of environmental concerns and the imperative to strive towards carbon neutrality.
+With this growth the automotive industry has experienced, accidents of heat generation and ignition caused by LiBs.
+Efforts are being made to improve the safety of LiBs by conducting inspections not only of finished products but also of raw materials and manufacturing processes.

 LiB manufacturing process and typical inspections

 Most of the heat generation and ignition accidents caused by LiBs are due to a short circuit between the positive and negative electrodes of LiBs.
-There are various causes of shorts between electrodes, but here we introduce typical inspections conducted in the manufacturing process to screen out LiBs that may short-circuit in the future.
+There are various causes of shorts between electrodes.
+Here we introduce typical inspections conducted in the manufacturing process to screen out LiBs that may short-circuit in the future.

 Sheet material inspection